 2.2 Measures of the Location of the Data

 The values that divide a rank-ordered set of data into 100 equal parts are called percentiles.
 Percentiles are used to compare and interpret data.
-For example, an observation at the 50th percentile would be greater than 50 percent of the other obeservations in the set.
+For example, an observation at the 50th percentile would be greater than 50 percent of the other observations in the set.
 Quartiles divide data into quarters.
-The first quartile (Q1) is the 25th percentile,the second quartile (Q2 or median) is 50th percentile, and the third quartile (Q3) is the the 75th percentile.
+The first quartile (Q1) is the 25th percentile,the second quartile (Q2 or median) is 50th percentile, and the third quartile (Q3) is the 75th percentile.
 The interquartile range, or IQR, is the range of the middle 50 percent of the data values.
 The IQR is found by subtracting Q1 from Q3, and can help determine outliers by using the following two expressions.

 - Q3 + IQR(1.5)

 2.3 Measures of the Center of the Data

 The mean and the median can be calculated to help you find the "center" of a data set.
 The mean is the best estimate for the actual data set, but the median is the best measurement when a data set contains several outliers or extreme values.
 The mode will tell you the most frequently occurring datum (or data) in your data set.
 The mean, median, and mode are extremely helpful when you need to analyze your data, but if your data set consists of ranges which lack specific values, the mean may seem impossible to calculate.
 However, the mean can be approximated if you add the lower boundary with the upper boundary and divide by two to find the midpoint of each interval.
 Multiply each midpoint by the number of values found in the corresponding range.
 Divide the sum of these values by the total number of data values in the set.